gaharavara/snipppets_js/README.md

 # snipppets_js
-Some small fun applications for practising the basics of Java Script.
+Some small fun applications for practicing the basics of Java Script.